 The rock is harbor-seal grey and slick.
 Granite has a rough knap to it, something to grip.
 This stone is smooth under the knee I have wedged to scramble onto it.
 The trail seems to have disappeared into the tumble of stones.

 I walked up here on pounded earth and bare rock along the ridge, and the slope seemed to drop away a few feet ahead into the tops of the white pine.
 Now I am easing my way onto the boulders at the top of Monument Mountain.

 It’s not a difficult hike by Berkshire measures.
 The trail head just off Route 7 starts high up, and long stretches of the walk run flat and broad, smelling of earth and hemlock needles.
-The Indian Monument trail feels like an old road sunk between high banks.
+The Mohican Monument trail feels like an old road sunk between high banks up toward Peeskawso Peak.

 Only the ridge is a scramble, and at the top a cheerful group of people are already resting in the late summer sun.
 They seem to have met casually up here and renewed an old acquaintance.
 A young woman points out Mount Greylock on the horizon and swings the talk to Herman Melville, who saw that shape and thought of sperm whales.